Yoko Films: Film No. 5 – Smile

 By Madeline Bocaro ©John and Yoko’s Film No. 5 (Smile) premiered at the Chicago Film Festival in 1968.
 The film is a very long close-up of John’s face shot in super slow motion, with film that is used for shooting footage of rockets.
 The only action is of John simply smiling.
 The actual time lapse is three minutes, elongated to 52 minutes.
 The effect is, as Yoko describes, having a light painting on the wall.

-Film No. 5 was filmed in the garden of Kenwood (John’s house) with a real-time soundtrack of chirping birds and airplanes.
-This gives the illusion that the visuals are also at normal speed.
+Film No. 5 was filmed in the garden of Kenwood (John’s house) with a soundtrack which John composed consisting of chirping birds, weird noises and airplanes.
+This somehow gives the illusion that the visuals are at normal speed.

 The image is seemingly still, until you eventually notice the upturning of John’s lips, and at the end, a smile.
 It is said that half of the audience walked out by the halfway point at the premier.
 Imagine if it was Yoko’s originally intended length of five hours!)

 “The idea of the film won’t really be dug for another fifty or a hundred years probably.
 That’s what it’s all about.
 I just happen to be that face.”